openmc-data-storage/nuclear_data_base_docker/README.md

-# nuclear_data_base_docker
-A Dockerfile for containing separate JSON files split into individual reactions for a range of libraries
+A Dockerfile for containing separate JSON files for each individual reactions for a range of libraries

 build with: